shawalli/sfdc-status-checks/README.md

 # sfdc-status-checks
-GitHub status checks for Salesforce change sets
+This project is a collection of status checks for Salesforce projects.
+Each status check may be run independently from the others.